-The first trimester screening tests is also known as nuchal translucency screening, or NT, is a prenatal test that involves ultrasound and a blood test that can help determine the likelihood of having Down’s Syndrome or some other chromosome abnormality.
+The first trimester screening test is also known as nuchal translucency screening, or NT, is a prenatal test that involves ultrasound and a maternal blood test (two pregnancy-specific substances in the mother's blood — pregnancy-associated plasma protein-A and human chorionic gonadotropin (HCG)) that can help determine the likelihood of having Down’s Syndrome or some other chromosome abnormality.

 What is the Nuchal Translucency Screening?